-Actuarial assumptions: The total pension liability in the December 31, 2016, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.60 Percent Salary increases 3.35 - 10.35 percent, average, including inflation Investment rate of return 7.20 percent, net of pension plan investment expense, including inflation
+Inflation 2.50 Percent Salary increases 3.25 - 9.25 percent, average, including inflation Investment rate of return 6.85 percent, net of pension plan investment expense, including inflation

-Mortality rates were developed from actual experience and mortality tables, based on gender, occupation, and age as appropriate, with adjustments for future improvement in mortality based on Scale AA, a model developed by the Society of Actuaries.
-The actuarial assumptions used in the January 1, 2016, valuation were based on the results of an actuarial experience study for five year period ending December 31, 2013.
+Mortality rates were developed from actual experience study dated January 1, 2020.
+The retired mortality tables are developed using URS retiree experience and are based upon gender, occupation, and age as appropriate, with projected improvement using 80% of the ultimate rates from the MP-2019 improvement assumption using a base year of 2020.
+The mortality assumption for active members is the PUB-2010 Employees Mortality Table for public employees, teachers, and public safety members.
+The actuarial assumptions used in the January 1, 2020 valuation were based on the results of an actuarial experience study for five year period ending December 31, 2019.